Frequently Asked Questions

 Consultation and Coaching

-What kind of consultaion and coaching does PlayfulLeigh Psyched, LLC provide and what makes you qualified?
+What kind of consultation and coaching does PlayfulLeigh Psyched, LLC provide and what makes you qualified?

 PlayfulLeigh Psyched provides online early childhood classroom consultation and teacher/adminstator coaching to infant and early care providers.
 The owner of PlayfulLeigh Psyched was a preschool and infant care teacher, and an Assistant Director or Center Director for over 11 years while learning and training in mental health.
 She worked as a mental health and behavioral consultant in a therapuetic preschool for children who had experienced trauma.
 The combination of these unique experiences means that Dr. Dowtin has not only education and training, but also real-life practical skills.
-She understands what it is like to be in a classroom with 20 preschoolers running around, or in an infant-care classroom with 6 babies crying, or running a center of 120+ children and families because she lived it!
+She understands what it is like to be in a classroom with 20 preschoolers running around, or in an infant-care classroom with 6 babies crying, or running a center of 120+ children and families as much as she understand the therapy room because she lived it!

 There are a lot of pictures of babies and children on this site, how can I trust that my adult issues will be addressed?